OpenVPN Site-to-Site Configuration Example with SSL/TLS¶

 Next, import the client certificate:

-Navigate to System > Cert Manager, Certificates tab
+Navigate to System > Certificates, Certificates tab

 Click Add to create a new certificate